embedded-iota/iota-iot-network-protocol/README.md

 ###### Seed Node

 A Seed Node MUST be a Node within a Node Group.
 It MUST holds the configuration for new Node Group Members.
-It is also MUST be responsible for collecting the status of the Node Group for an IOTA Gateway.
+It also MUST collect the status of the Node Group for a Node Group Status Agent.

 ###### Worker Node